Hailgrim/Admin-Panel/README.md

 In it, you can set a list of protected links, create roles with rights for links, manage registered users.
 The service is written in [React](https://github.com/facebook/react) and [TypeScript](https://github.com/microsoft/TypeScript).
 [Material UI](https://github.com/mui/material-ui) is used as the UI kit.
-[Redux Toolkit](https://github.com/reduxjs/redux-toolkit) is used as the application state manager.
+[Redux Toolkit](https://github.com/reduxjs/redux-toolkit) is used as the application state manager (`./next/src/shared/store`).
 [RTK Query](https://github.com/rtk-incubator/rtk-query) is used for API requests.
+The project structure uses an **FSD**-like pattern.
-In the `./next/src/store` folder, you can make changes to the application state management logic.
+In the `./next/src/shared/store` folder, you can make changes to the application state management logic.
-The `./next/src/lib/config.ts` file contains the settings received from Docker during project startup.
+The `./next/src/shared/lib/config.ts` file contains the settings received from Docker during project startup.

 ### [Nuxt.js](https://github.com/nuxt/nuxt)

 Implements the same functionality as Next.js, but [Vue](https://github.com/vuejs/core) is used instead of React.
 Instead of [Node.js](https://github.com/nodejs), the container uses [Bun](https://github.com/oven-sh/bun).
-State manager ([Pinia](https://github.com/vuejs/pinia)) folder - `./nuxt/store`.
+State manager - [Pinia](https://github.com/vuejs/pinia) (`./nuxt/store`).
 UI kit - [Vuetify](https://github.com/vuetifyjs/vuetify).

 ### Main server